IBM/ibm-spectrum-scale-install-infra/README.md

 - 5.0.4.0 and above
 - 5.0.5.2 and above for CES (SMB and NFS)
 - 5.1.1.0 and above for CES (Object)
+- 5.2.0.0 and above for CES (S3)
 - **Refer to the [Release Notes](https://github.com/IBM/ibm-spectrum-scale-install-infra/releases) for details**

 Specific OS requirements:

 - For CES (SMB/NFS) on SLES15: Python 3 is required.
 - For CES (Object): RhedHat 8.x is required.
+- For CES (S3): RhedHat 8.x or RhedHat 9.x is required.

 Prerequisites
 -------------